aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="code128fnc.png"></p>

 ## **Australia Post Barcodes**
 *Australia Post* is a 4-state postal barcode type implemented by the Australian Post.
-This symbology suggests including special two-digit format control code (FCC) fields and eight-digit sorting code (SC) fields into barcode information.
+This type requires including special two-digit format control code (FCC) fields and eight-digit sorting code (SC) fields into barcode information.
 FCC fields are intended to set one of three supported types with various fixed number of bars: 37, 52, or 67 bars.
 For some FCC, barcodes may comprise a customer information (CI) field that indicates one of the encoding types supporting numerical or alphanumeric characters.
 Customer information can take 31 bars in 67-length barcodes or 16 bars in 52-length ones.
 The *Australia Post* symbology has checksum controls and supports Reed-Solomon error correction.
 *See more details about this symbology [here](/barcode/java/postal-barcodes/#australia-post-symbology)*.

 Because of the possible presence of customer information in barcode information for *Australia Post*, the recognition process has some peculiarities. ***Aspose.BarCode for Java*** provides class [*AustraliaPostSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/AustraliaPostSettings) to manage recognition parameters according to specific industrial needs.